IMPORTANT NOTICE - SkyVU Transition:

 All VU core groups should use the "Agreement for Basic Sciences Department Core Groups".
 Contact CoresVU@vanderbilt.edu or your core administrator for assistance.

 Will my VUMC core need to establish new Reseach Core Services Agreements for VU investigators who will be considered external customers after the transition?

 No. There will be a set of master service level agreements (SLAs) that govern the provision of core services.
 VUMC will have an SLA to provide core services to VU, and VU will have a reciprocal SLA to provide core services to VUMC.
-We will post more information once the SLAs have been finalized.

 Will the Office of Research continue to provide administrative, financial, systems and scientific services for all cores?